CosmorootMcs/eye_mosaic/README.md

    --csi
    ```

-Change the coarseness of the mosaic.
+Change the roughness of the mosaic.
 Can be set from 0 to 99, 99 being the coarsest.
    ```
    -r, --roughness